This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

-“In meetings to come,” the Elder said, “we will meet in the home of our beloved Brother Maalik.
+“In meetings to come,” the Elder announced, “we will meet in the home of our beloved Brother Maalik.
 He has always been our gracious host.
 Allah has blessed him with those who can keep his charge.”

 Ameer knew that the Elder was talking to him.

 “Blessed are the Holy Ones, who are Bestowed with Honor.”

 “Your mom throws like a bitch,” said the slighted defender, chuckling at his own ingenious comeback.

 “Bro you can’t be serious.
 They’re 7 and 2!
 He threw four interceptions last week!
 What are you saying?”

 “Get outta here!
 You’re a freakin’ Packers fan.
 What the hell is that!”